Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Equilibria and linear stability analysis

 The stationary operation of the voltages and power-angles of the machines comprising the power grid is the cornerstone of operability of power grids.
 Constant voltages and perfect phase-locking, i.e., a point in configuration space where all $E_j$, $\omega_j$ and $\delta_j - \delta_\ell$ are constant in time, is the desired state.
 The latter restriction requires that all machines rotate at the same frequency $\delta_j(t) = \Omega t + \delta_j^\circ$ for all $j=1,\ldots,N$, leading to the conditions

-In dynamical system terms, this is a stable limit cycle of the system.
-From a physical perspective, all points on the limit cycle are equivalent as they only differ by a global phase $\delta$ which is irrelevant for the operation of the power grid.
-One can thus choose one of these points as a representative of the limit cycle and refer to it as an `equilibrium state'.
-The superscript $\cdot^\circ$ is used to denote the values of the rotor-phase angle, frequency, and voltage in this equilibrium state.
+In dynamical system terms, this is a stable limit cycle of the system, also known as an isolated closed orbit.
+From a physical perspective, all points on the limit cycle are equivalent as they only differ by a global phase $\alpha$ which is irrelevant for the operation of the power grid.
+One can thus choose one of these points as a representative of the limit cycle and refer to it as an `equilibrium manifold'.
+The superscript $\cdot^\circ$ is used to denote the values of the rotor-phase angle, frequency, and voltage in this equilibrium manifold.
 Likewise, perturbations along the limit cycle do not affect the power grid operation and can thus be excluded from the stability analysis.
-This shall be made explicit in Definition~\ref{def:stab}.